nginxinc/nginx-gateway-fabric/site/content/how-to/data-plane-configuration.md

 ## Overview

 NGINX Gateway Fabric can dynamically update the global data plane configuration without restarting.
 The data plane configuration is a global configuration for NGINX that has options that are not available using the standard Gateway API resources.
-This includes such things as setting an OpenTelemetry collector config, disabling http2, or changing the IP family.
+This includes such things as setting an OpenTelemetry collector config, disabling http2, changing the IP family, or setting the NGINX error log level.

 The data plane configuration is stored in the NginxProxy custom resource, which is a cluster-scoped resource that is attached to the `nginx` GatewayClass.